ga4gh/catvar-spec/schema/cat-vrs/def/CopyCountConstraint.rst

    *  - type
       - string
       - 1..1
-      - MUST be "CopyConstraint"
+      - MUST be "CopyCountConstraint"
    *  - copies
       - integer | :ref:`Range`
-      - 0..1
+      - 1..1
-      - The precise value or range of copies a member of this categorical variant must have.
+      - The precise value or range of copies members of this categorical variant must satisfy.
-   *  - copyChange
-      - string
-      - 0..1
-      - The type of copy change a member of this categorical variant must have.